whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 What if you realized how much your unhealthy nation had trained you and your ancestors to hold back your deepest love and tolerate endless abusive behavior all around you?

-And what if you could see that it doesn't need to be this way, that you and people around you could unite to create a new nation where respect is the norm?
+And what if you could see that it doesn't need to be this way, that you and other strong and caring people could unite to create a new nation where respect is the norm?

 At that moment, everything changes. _The secret is out!_